 - How the council is preparing for Brexit

 Apply to the EU Settlement Scheme

-If you’re an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
+If you’re an EU, Iceland, Liechtenstein, Norway or Switzerland citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK.

 Except in a few cases, you need to apply if: